 Come down to Heritage Landing to rock out at Muskegon’s RockStock Festival.
-The festival runs Friday and Saturday nights on the weekend before the 4th of July, and the gates open at 5:00 PM each day.
-The festival closes out on Saturday night with a spectacular fireworks show.
+The festival runs the day before and the day of the 4th of July, and the gates open at 5:00 PM each day.
+The festival closes out on the 4th with a spectacular fireworks show.
 The lineup includes local and regional bands performing rock and pop music – check out the website for lineup details.

-Together with the Lakeshore Art Festival, the Muskegon RockStock Festival is part of Muskegon’s 4th of July Celebration.
-Spend the day browsing through the artwork and crafts of the Art Festival, then head over to RockStock in the evening.
+The Muskegon RockStock Festival is part of Muskegon’s 4th of July Celebration.
 The festival was launched in 2008 to promote local musical talent, but also strives to provide locally sourced food and drinks at reasonable prices.
 Festival organizers aim to create an affordable, family-friendly event.

 For two days national and local artists will head to Michigan City to croon the blues to the audience gathered at the lakefront Guy Foreman Amphitheater for the Ship and Shore Blues Festival.
 The first singer takes the stage at noon and the last act of the day goes on at 10:00 PM.